Creating a Roku Channel

 Uploading Your Package File

-Next, you’ll have to upload this file to your Roku developer account.
+Next, you’ll have to do a secure video upload of this file to your Roku developer account.
 Login to Roku, then select “Manage My Channels” and then click “Add Private Channel.”
 (This tutorial is about creating a public channel, but it’s best to first create and test your channel in private).
 Set the channel properties in the screens that appear.

 From here, there are just a few more steps to making your Roku channel.
 When presented with the minimum firmware option, make sure to select v3.1b104.
 Only devices with this firmware or later will work properly with Instant TV Channel packages.